By Savvy Nana

 Do not paint inside the taped area.
 And try not to paint under the tape.
 Let the paint dry.

 3. When the first coat is dry paint on a second coat.

 Be sure you paint in the same direction as the first coat to keep the first coat from peeling.
 When you are completely done painting gently remove the tape.
-You must do this before the paint dries, otherwise it will peel of the paint around it.
+You must do this before the paint dries, otherwise, it will peel off the paint around it.
 If there are spots of paint that got under the tape, don’t worry, you can fix that later when the paint is dry.

 4. Once the paint is completely dry use the Xacto knife to trim around the “window”.

 Lift off any excess paint that you trimmed off.

 5. Gently sand the painted areas of the jar until you get the desired effect.

 6. Stick the Washi tape around the rectangular window.